-The winery is located in the municipality of Gorca in the Slovenska Štájerska (Lower Styria) in the Haloze region in the wine-growing region Podravje in Slovenia, It is owned by the family Large (Municipality Ratsch) in the südsteiermark (Austria) and is led by Maria and Michael Gross.
-This area was at the time of the Habsburg monarchy until 1918 Austria-Hungary.
-The first vineyard was acquired in 2005 and the areas are constantly expanding.
-In 2011, a technically renovated winery (Presshaus, vaulted cellar) high above Gorca was put into operation.
-The vineyards today comprise 18 hectares of vineyards at 300 to 500 meters above sea level in extreme steep slopes to 65% slope Tilt on exclusively terraced Hang.
+The estate is located in the municipality of Gorca in Slovenska Štájerska (Lower Styria) in the Haloze region in the wine-growing region Podravje in Slovenia, It is owned by the family Big (Community of Ratsch) in the südsteiermark (Austria) and is managed by Maria and Michael Gross.
+This area was part of Austria-Hungary at the time of the Habsburg monarchy until 1918.
+The first vineyard was acquired in 2005 and the areas were continuously expanded.
+In 2011, a technically renovated winery (press house, vaulted cellar) high above Gorca was put into operation.
+The vineyards now cover 18 hectares of vineyards at 300 to 500 meters above sea level in extreme steep slopes with a slope of 65% Tilt on exclusively terraced Hang.

-They are with the white wine varieties Sauvignon Blanc, Šipon ( Furmint ), Traminec ( Gewurztraminer ), Laški Rizling ( ) and Renski Rizling ( Rheinriesling ) planted.
-Just as in the trunk in Racz, natural management takes place.
-These include the fertilization with homemade compost, as well as the waiver pesticides as herbicides. insecticides and fungicides, An old name of the local winegrowing region is "Kolos".
-The commonly used in kk time name derives from "Colles" and means in this context "hilly wine country".
-Then a varietal Sauvignon Blanc is named.
+You are with the white wines Sauvignon Blanc, Šipon ( Furmint ), Traminec ( Gewurztraminer ), Laški Rizling ( ) and Renski Rizling ( Rheinriesling ) planted.
+As in the Stammgut in Ratsch, natural management takes place.
+These include the fertilization with homemade compost, as well as the waiver of pesticides how herbicides. insecticides and fungicides, An old name of the local wine-growing region is "Kolos".
+The term used in the Austro-Hungarian Empire derives from "Colles" and in this context means "hilly wine country".
+After that, a single-variety Sauvignon Blanc is named.
 Another wine is "Gorca" (Furmint), as well as cuvées from Sauvignon Blanc, Traminer and Welschriesling.